The Messages page shows you recent messages you've sent or scheduled, and links you to Sent Messages.and

 The default notification title and contents are sent to:

 - All other users you do not specify a language-specific title and content for

-You can click Add another language to add a language-specific title and content:
+You can click the pencil icon to add a language-specific title and content:

 For example, to target Spanish, Turkish, and Finnish users: